dangodev/lineage-shopify/README.md

 theme watch
 ```

-to upload files to the theme ID as you work.
+within `dist/` to upload files as you work.

-**Important:** this will overwrite any files in a theme.
-If you’re
+**Important: this will overwrite any files in a theme.** If you’re
-developing, be sure to use a non-published theme, and update the
+developing major changes, either duplicate the current theme to a
+non-published copy, or develop a new theme entirely.
+Be sure to change
-theme ID in `dist/config.yml`.
+the theme ID in `dist/config.yml`.

 Alternatively, you can also run `theme upload` to upload everything.